Flag of North Macedonia

-The flag of North Macedonia (Знаме на Северна Македонија; Flamuri i Maqedonisë së Veriut) depicts a stylized yellow sun on a red field, with eight broadening rays extending from the center to the edge of the field.
-It was created by Miroslav Grčev and was adopted on 5 October 1995.
+The national flag of North Macedonia depicts a stylized yellow sun on a red field, with eight broadening rays extending from the center to the edge of the field.
+It was designed by Miroslav Grčev and was adopted on 5 October 1995.

 The eight-rayed sun derives from the national emblem and represents the "new sun of Liberty" referred to in "Denes nad Makedonija" ("Today over Macedonia").
 The first post-Yugoslav flag of the country, adopted in 1992, known as the Kutlesh flag, featured the Vergina Sun, a symbol that had been discovered at Aegae, the first capital and burial ground of the ancient kings of Macedon.
 Greece imposed a year-long economic embargo in order to persuade the country to remove it from its flag, resulting in the current design.